-Bette is almost as famous for all the drama in her private life as she is for her consistently amazing film work.
-In fact, I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and physical and mental abuse into her life.
-Sometimes Bette was the victim, oftentimes she was the offender…
+Bette is almost as famous for the drama in her private life as she is for her consistently stellar film work.
+I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and various forms of abuse into her life.
+Sometimes Bette was the victim, sometimes she was the offender.

 Bette Davis' Greatest Role

-Bette Davis may have played some really incredible characters in some pretty melodramatic films over the course of her career, but I would argue that Bette’s life, what she actually did and experienced, topped anything she acted on screen.
+Bette Davis played some incredible characters over the course of her career, but Bette’s life, what she did and experienced off screen, topped anything she acted on film.

 So here are a few things about the spunky, controversial, and legendary Bette Davis you didn’t know:

 A Difficult Childhood Made Bette Davis a Fighter

 Born in Lowell, Massachusetts on April 5, 1908, Bette Davis was a New Englander through and through.
 Her father never warmed to Bette or her younger sister Barbara (known as Bobby).
 Harlow Davis was a cold man who did not allow his daughters downstairs when he was home, not even for meals: on Harlow’s orders, Bette and Bobby were forbidden to eat at the dinner table with their parents.